Charlottesville Discrimination Lawyers

 - A woman is treated fairly until she becomes pregnant, then she is harassed, fired or demoted

-- an employer pays a female employee less than a male employee where their work involves jobs that require equal skill, effort, and responsibility and are performed under similar working conditions
+- An employer pays a female employee less than a similarly-situated male employee

-Remedies available under the ADEA include lost wages, front pay (pay to compensate you for lost future earnings that you would have earned, had you not been discriminated against), or reinstatement, attorney's fees and court costs.
-If the employee can prove that the discrimination was willful, then the award may include double wage and benefit damages.
+Remedies available under the ADEA include lost wages, front pay (pay to compensate you for lost future earnings that you would have earned, had you not been discriminated against), or reinstatement, and attorney’s fees and court costs.
+If the violation is particularly severe, then a court can award “liquidated damages” as well.

-The law also requires employers to make reasonable accommodations to help a disabled employee perform his or her job, unless the accommodations would pose an undue hardship for the employer.
-If you become disabled as a result of a workplace injury or an accident outside of work, or if you have or develop a disability and your employer denies your request for a reasonable accommodation, you may have a valid disability discrimination claim against your employer.
+The law requires employers to make reasonable accommodations to help a disabled employee perform his or her job, unless the accommodations would pose an undue hardship for the employer.
+An employer is obligated to engage in an interactive process with you to discuss possible reasonable accommodations when you have made known your need for one.